Atlantic County Board of Elections increases early voting sites to 6

 Caterson thanked Democratic commissioner Audrey Hart, whom she called "key in making that addition happen."

-At its last meeting the board split over where the fifth district site should be, and it looked like the County Clerk would have to decide the matter until the board came to an agreement to use both locations.
+At its last meeting, the board split over where the 5th District site should be, and it looked like the county clerk would have to decide the matter until the board came to an agreement to use both locations.

 Early voting for the Nov.
 2 general election will now be available Oct.
-23 to Oct.
-31 at the Atlantic City Free Public Library, in District 1; the county’s Shoreview Building on Shore Road in Northfield, in District 2; the Atlantic County Library branch in Mays Landing, in District 3; the library branch in Galloway Township, in District 4; and at the Martin Luther King Center in Buena Vista Township and at the Hammonton Family Success Center in Hammonton, both in District 5.
+23 to 31 at the Atlantic City Free Public Library, in District 1; the county’s Shoreview Building on Shore Road in Northfield in District 2; the Atlantic County Library branch in Mays Landing in District 3; the library branch in Galloway Township in District 4; and at the Martin Luther King Center in Buena Vista Township and the Hammonton Family Success Center in Hammonton in District 5.

+Do you want to participate in the state’s first foray into early, in-person voting by new ma…

-The board then adjourned to start a new meeting to continue the recount in the District 3 county commissioner race between incumbent Republican John Risley and Democrat Celeste Fernandez.
+The board then adjourned to start a new meeting to continue the recount in the at-large county commissioner race between incumbent Republican John Risley and Democrat Celeste Fernandez.

 REPORTER: Michelle Brunetti Post